hellerve/ptolemy/README.md

 although I feel like I'm missing the point a little.
 Maybe I'm not involved enough to see the appeal.

+* [Practical Exhaustive Optimization Phase Order Exploration and Evaluation](http://www.cs.fsu.edu/~whalley/papers/taco09.pdf) by **Prasad A. Kulkarni et al.** (2008)

+Very well-written and clear paper on pahse ordering.
+I was surprised that the authors didn't try to keep a list of ordering "prefixes" (i.e. a dictionary from `sequence of phases` to `current output`) in memory to speed up the application-maybe the space used by this datum is higher than I' imagine?
+I'm also unfamiliar with the framework they used, so it might well be an infeasible idea in their environment.

+Then again, some of the numbers blew my mind: “For this study, we stop the exhaustive search on any function if the time required exceeded an approximate limit of 2 weeks.
+Please note that exhaustive phase order evaluation for most of the functions requires a few min utes or a few hours, with only the largest enumerated functions requiring a few days.”
+How is that even possible?
+It's the magic of exponentiality, I guess, but oh my.

+There's more that threw me off about the paper, though.
+The “results” section in particular had my alarm bells go off when the authors didn't detail why they excluded certain functions from the benchmark and the results.
+Maybe I'm too used to thinking in terms of psychology where this kind of methodological error has poisoned a lot of papers.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)